chavda-bhavik/repscounter-api/README.md

 - Linting and formatting with **eslint** and **prettier**

 ## Problems Face and Solved
-- Writing Unit tests with Jest proovided good learning
+- Writing Unit tests with Jest provided good learning

 ## Technologies 🤖
 <ul>